 Concurrently, commercial prototypes of instruction-based agents for computer use have begun to emerge \citepeg{anthropic2024computeruse, google2024project, venturebeat2025openai}.
-However, despite this momentum, ACUs remain limited in their generalization, robustness, and planning abilities.
+However, despite this momentum, ACUs remain limited in their generalization, robustness, and planning abilities, achieving almost six time lower success rates than humans due to the inability of handling dynamic UI changes, switching between multiple software applications, or errors in dense UI environments such as spreadsheets \citep{xie_osworld_2024}.
 To assess both the opportunities and barriers, we conduct a broad survey of ACUs across domains, learning strategies, and modalities.
 This survey complements the existing body of literature with a comprehensive taxonomy grounded in established intelligent agent theory \citep{russell_artificial_2022,sutton_reinforcement_2018}, enabling a holistic and technology-agnostic analysis of the ACU landscape (see \cref{fig:ACU-taxonomy} for an overview).

 Applying this taxonomical framework to current research, we identify several critical research gaps.
 First, many agents rely heavily on structurally inconsistent observations (e.g., unrealistically sanitized HTML), limiting their ability to generalize and scale to real-world applications.
 Second, current learning strategies are costly and inefficient, often relying on simulations, requiring substantial labeled data, or struggling to adapt to specific environments.
 Third, agents have a very limited ability to plan and execute complex multi-step tasks reliably.
 Fourth, existing benchmarks focus on real-world perception but lack sufficient task complexity to fully assess agent capabilities.
 Fifth, non-standard evaluation practices hinder meaningful comparison across different publications.
 Sixth, a mismatch exists between the assumptions regarding ACUs and their operational environments made during research and the actual conditions encountered during real-world deployment.